tHinqa/outside/README.md

 #### Fire off quick questions to [@tHinqa](http://twitter.com/tHinqa) on Twitter

-### Progress
-Initially most effort will go into the code.
-APIs will come next with documentation a distant third.
-I encourage users to participate by

-* reporting errors through the github issue system
-* adding wishlist items to a wiki page
-* adding example programs and/or API snippets as gists and citing them on a wiki page

-There are many untested and incomplete parts of the APIs so at this stage I'd rather you only report the critical ones on the issue system.
-As the project matures, this request will dissolve.

 ### Features
 * Maintains type-safety
 * Uses reflect.MakeFunc to build bindings